Frequently Asked Questions

 As part of the $350 fee to hospital they provide a driver to pick you up at the airport and take you back, and will transport you to and back from every consultation and surgery in an air conditioned vehicle.

-Will it be hot in Thailand?
+Will it be hot in Thailand and India?

 Yes, hot and humid!

 The rainy season lasts from July to October and is dominated by the southwest monsoon, during which time rainfall in most of Thailand is at its heaviest.
 However, like the “cool” season, the name “rainy season” is slightly misleading.
 While it certainly does rain during this season it’s more likely to consist of flash-flood afternoon downpours than a continual drizzle for days.
-If you can bear the heat and humidity, the weather in Thailand is typically sunny throughout the rainy season, but when the rain comes, it’s fast and it’s furious.
+If you can bear the heat and humidity, the weather in Thailand and India is typically sunny throughout the rainy season, but when the rain comes, it’s fast and it’s furious.

 Southern Thailand receives perhaps only two or three weeks of “cool” weather (25 dgrees) in late December or early January.